-The DES mode allows one of the ADC08D1020's inputs (I or Q Channel) to be sampled by both ADCs.
-One ADC samples the input on the positive edge of the input clock and the other ADC samples the same input on the falling edge of the input clock.
-A single input is thus sampled twice per input clock cycle, resulting in an overall sample rate of twice the input clock frequency, or 2 GSPS with a 1 GHz input clock.
+The Dual-Edge Sampling (DES) Mode allows either of the ADC08D1520's inputs (I- or Q-channel) to be sampled by both ADCs.
+One ADC samples the input on the rising edge of the input clock and the other ADC samples the same input on the falling edge of the input clock.
+A single input is thus sampled twice per input clock cycle, resulting in an overall sample rate of twice the input clock frequency, or 3 GSPS with a 1.5 GHz input clock.

 In this mode, the outputs must be carefully interleaved to reconstruct the sampled signal.
-If the device is programmed into the 1:2 demultiplex mode while in DES mode, the data is effectively demultiplexed 1:4.
-If the input clock is 1 GHz, the effective sampling rate is doubled to 2 GSPS and each of the 4 output buses have a 500 MHz output rate.
+If the device is programmed into the 1:4 Demux DES Mode, the data is effectively demultiplexed by 1:4.
+If the input clock is 1.5 GHz, the effective sampling rate is doubled to 3 GSPS and each of the 4 output buses has an output rate of 750 MHz.
 All data is available in parallel.
-To properly reconstruct the sampled waveform, the four bytes of parallel data that are output with each clock are in the following sampling order from the earliest to the latest and must be interleaved as such: DQd, Dld, DQ, Dl.
-See Table 1 indicates what the outputs represent for the various sampling possibilities.
-If the device is programmed into the non-demultiplex mode, two bytes of parallel data are output with each edge of the clock in the following sampling order, from the earliest to the latest: DQ, Dl.
+To properly reconstruct the sampled waveform, the four bytes of parallel data that are output with each clock are in the following sampling order, from the earliest to the latest, and must be interleaved as such: DQd, Dld, DQ, DI.
+Table 1 indicates what the outputs represent for the various sampling possibilities.
+If the device is programmed into the Non-demux DES Mode, two bytes of parallel data are output with each edge of the clock in the following sampling order, from the earliest to the latest: DQ, DI.
 See Table 2.

-In the non-extended mode of operation only the "I" input can be sampled in the DES mode.
-In the extended mode of operation, the user can select which input is sampled.

-The ADC08D1020 includes an automatic clock phase background adjustment which is used in DES mode to automatically and continuously adjust the clock phase of the I and Q channel.
-This feature provides optimal Dual-Edge Sampling performance.
+In the Non-extended Control and DES Mode of operation, only the I-channel can be sampled.
+In the Extended Control Mode of operation, the user can select which input is sampled.
+The ADC08D1520 also includes an automatic clock phase background adjustment in DES Mode to automatically and continuously adjust the clock phase of the I- and Q-channels.
+This feature removes the need to adjust the clock phase setting manually and provides optimal DES Mode performance.

-Data Outputs Dual-Edge Sam oling Mode (DES) (Always sourced with respect to fall of DCLK +) Normal Sampling Mode I-Channel Selected Q-Channel Selected DI "I" Input Sampled with Fall of CLK 13 cycles earlier.
-"I" Input Sampled with Fall of CLK 13 cycles earlier.
-"Q" Input Sampled with Fall of CLK 13 cycles earlier.
-Dld "I" Input Sampled with Fall of CLK 14 cycles earlier.
-"I" Input Sampled with Fall of CLK 14 cycles earlier.
-"Q" Input Sampled with Fall of CLK 14 cycles earlier.
-DQ "Q" Input Sampled with Fall of CLK 13 cycles earlier.
-"I" Input Sampled with Rise of CLK 13.5 cycles earlier.
-"Q" Input Sampled with Rise of CLK 13.5 cycles earlier.
-DQd "Q" Input Sampled with Fall of CLK 14 cycles after being sampled.
-"I" Input Sampled with Rise of CLK 14.5 cycles earlier.
-"Q" Input Sampled with Rise of CLK 14.5 cycles earlier.
+Data Outputs Dual-Edge Sam pling (DES) Mode (Always sourced with respect to fall of DCLK+) Non-DES Sampling Mode I-Channel Selected Q-Channel Selected DI I-channel sampled with fall of CLK, 13 cycles earlier.
+I-channel sampled with fall of CLK, 13 cycles earlier.
+Q-channel sampled with fall of CLK, 13 cycles earlier.
+Did I-channel sampled with fall of CLK, 14 cycles earlier.
+I-channel sampled with fall of CLK, 14 cycles earlier.
+Q-channel sampled with fall of CLK, 14 cycles earlier.
+DQ Q-channel sampled with fall of CLK, 13 cycles earlier.
+I-channel sampled with rise of CLK, 13.5 cycles earlier.
+Q-channel sampled with rise of CLK, 13.5 cycles earlier.
+DQd Q-channel sampled with fall of CLK, 14 cycles earlier.
+I-channel sampled with rise of CLK, 14.5 cycles earlier.
+Q-channel sampled with rise of CLK, 14.5 cycles earlier.